It is a neurotransmitter and a hormone that is produced in the hypothalamus.

 More research is needed to understand the complexity of oxytocin and what it does.

-Clearly, the action of oxytocin is not direct.
+The action of oxytocin is not direct.

 The authors also note that the willingness to collaborate is likely to be driven by anxiety in the first place.